abyss/dotfiles/README.md

 7) git config global options are configured inside of `install.sh`, rather than by file.
 8) `install.sh` should be able to be run multiple times with no bad side effects.
 9) The `.ssh` directory includes an authorized_keys, but it is not managed automatically.
-10) **On Git Bash for Windows:** The symlinks will likely not work, the files will be copied instead.
-Run `install.sh` to force update the files.